 Andrew A. Lance is a partner in Gibson, Dunn & Crutcher’s Real Estate Practice Group.
 He is resident in the New York office, where he is also a member of the Firm’s Finance Committee and Co-Head of the Real Estate Practice Group’s Hotel and Hospitality Practice.
 Mr. Lance’s clients include private real estate equity funds, hedge funds, corporate and individual developers and owners of office, retail, hotel, industrial, recreational, professional sports and entertainment real estate, mortgage and mezzanine lenders, REITs and other public and privately held companies investing in or using real estate.
 Mr. Lance also represents many not-for-profit organizations, particularly those building charter schools and involved in the performing arts.
 His practice includes restructuring of complex debt structures, equity interests in development ventures, and private and public-private ground leased and fee-owned development projects, as well as enforcement of remedies and realization on collateral by lenders in such projects.

 Mr. Lance is a member of the American College of Real Estate Lawyers and a fellow of the American College of Mortgage Attorneys.
 Mr. Lance is ranked as a leading Real Estate lawyer by Chambers USA: America’s Leading Lawyers for Business.
-Chambers USA described him as “an incredibly intelligent practitioner who is particularly good in negotiations.”
-In addition, Mr. Lance is listed in The Best Lawyers in America®, New York Magazine’s “New York Area’s Best Lawyers” edition, The International Who’s Who of Real Estate Lawyers, and in The International Who’s Who of Business Lawyers.
+Chambers USA described him as “extremely knowledgeable”, “an incredibly intelligent practitioner who is particularly good in negotiations” and “he just knows everything and everyone in the industry, and has a very calming demeanor about him that people on both sides like to work with.”
+In addition, Mr. Lance is listed in The Best Lawyers in America©, New York Magazine’s “New York Area’s Best Lawyers” edition, The International Who’s Who of Real Estate Lawyers, and in The International Who’s Who of Business Lawyers.
 Mr. Lance was recognized by Legal 500 as a “big player in the complex field of mezzanine and preferred equity financing techniques.”
 Mr. Lance was the lead attorney for the transactions that won the Real Estate Board of New York’s Most Creative Retail Deal of the Year Award twice: the relocation of Hard Rock Café to the former World Wrestling Entertainment site at Times Square (2004), and the lease by Walgreens of the entire building at One Times Square (2007).